molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### Privacy features

-- Firefox kindly asks if you want to enable search suggestions when you type into the URL bar.
+- Firefox kindly asks if you want to enable search suggestions when you type into the URL field.
 In other browsers, this is enabled per default and sends all input to the default search engine, which is Google.
 Consent is cool!
 - The “Do not track” HTTP header can be enabled, just like in Chrome.
 - There’s a built-in tracking protection, but as I said, it only works in private browsing mode.
 - “Data choices” allows you to choose which usage data is sent to Mozilla.
 Chrome has a similar feature but in my opinion, Mozilla makes it more transparent what data they are collecting and why.